genGit963/RV_JS/7. APIs and Data Handling/1. Fetch API and Axiso/1_HTTP_requests.md

 ### What is the Fetch API?

 The Fetch API is a modern JavaScript API for making HTTP requests to servers.
-It is built on Promises, making it easier to work with asynchronous requests.
+It is built on `Promises`, making it easier `to work with asynchronous requests`.
 Fetch can be used to interact with RESTful APIs, retrieve JSON data, and send data to a server.

 ### Advantages of Using the Fetch API